VEkh/hottspot-taobot/README.markdown

 * This basket is a collection of stocks whose movement most accurately mimics the stock's movement.
 It's not necessarily a collection of the highest correlated stocks.
-  * 5-10 stocks in a basked should be a good start
+  * 5-10 stocks in a basket should be a good start

 * Make buying decisions based on the relative movement of the basket to reference stock